Mowah-Chibuike/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	- 4-free_listint.c: frees a listint_t list.
 	- 5-free_listint2.c: frees a listint_t list and set the pointer to the head node to NULL.
 	- 6-pop_listint.c: deletes the head node of a listint_t linked list, and returns the head nodes data (n).
+	- 7-get_nodeint.c: returns the nth node of a listint_t linked list.